What Is a COI? Certificate of Insurance Explained Simply

-What is a COI?
+What Is a COI?

-A Certificate of Insurance (COI), also known as a Certificate of Liability Insurance—or “Proof of Insurance“—is simply a document provided by your insurance company that verifies and describes your coverage with them.
-As a business owner or independent contractor, you can request a COI for multiple types of business insurance—general liability insurance, business insurance, auto insurance, and more.
+As a business owner or independent contractor, you can request a COI for multiple types of business insurance, including general liability insurance, commercial auto insurance, workers’ compensation, and more.

 Why You Need a Certificate of Insurance